-- Mining Vessel will be used 365days per year, - Ore Transport Shuttles: one rotation every week, 96 hours of transit in and out resulting in a use of 208 days per year, - Personnel Transport Vessel: one rotation every two weeks, 96 hours of transit in and out resulting in a use of 104 days per year. - a) Mining Support Vessel power of 40MW based on previously proposed concept by others associated with a utilisation rate of 60%.
+- Mining Vessel will be used 365 days per year, - Ore Transport Shuttles: one rotation every week, 96 hours of transit in and out resulting in a use of 208 days per year, - Personnel Transport Vessel: one rotation every two weeks, 96 hours of transit in and out resulting in a use of 104 days per year. - a) Mining Support Vessel

 The energy required for propulsion and the supply of mining equipment will be ensured by the installed marine engines and association generators.
-The company assumes an onboard installed
+The company assumes an onboard installed power of 40MW based on a previously proposed concept by others associated with a utilisation rate of 60%.